-If you follow the steps outlined above, it will take about two years to rebuild your credit so that you won't be turned down for a major credit card or loan.
+If you follow the steps outlined above, it will take about two years to rebuild your credit to the point that you won't be turned down for a major credit card or loan.
 After approximately four years, you may be able to qualify for a mortgage.